gamechanger/resched/README.md

-*** COMPLETE work in progress- use at your own risk. ***
+# resched

-h2.
-ReSched is a collection of lightweight queueing & scheduling tools built in Python on Redis
+## ReSched is a collection of lightweight queueing & scheduling tools built in Python on Redis

+### *** COMPLETE work in progress- use at your own risk. ***

+Build in NYC by the folks at GameChanger, in particular @kiril.